 Interested in working with us?

-Email me at garrettwu AT likelihood DOT com.
-Resume optional.
+Email us at firstname.lastname@example.org.
 We'd like to hear about what you've been working on lately, and feel free to include any relevant links.

 - Garrett Wu, CTO at Likelihood.com